UpstageAI/cookbook/cookbooks/upstage/Solar-Full-Stack-LLM-101/README.md

 **12/ Chat with History**

 **Managing Conversations with Context**: Develop a question-answering system that uses conversation history to generate contextually appropriate responses.

-**80/ Gradio Integration**
+### 80/ Gradio Integration**

-**Building Web Interfaces with Gradio**: Create simple and intuitive web applications using Gradio for interactive model deployment.
+**80/ Building Web Interfaces with Gradio**: Create simple and intuitive web applications using Gradio for interactive model deployment.

-**Real-Time Response Streaming**: Implement a RAG system with Gradio to handle real-time interactions and response streaming.
+**81/ Real-Time Response Streaming**: Implement a RAG system with Gradio to handle real-time interactions and response streaming.

-**Comprehensive RAG System for PDFs**: Use Gradio and RAG techniques to process PDF documents and generate real-time, interactive responses.
+**82/ Comprehensive RAG System for PDFs**: Use Gradio and RAG techniques to process PDF documents and generate real-time, interactive responses.